amiv-eth/Box2dWorkshop/Readme.md

 * Class `b2ContactImpulse`: Contact impulses for reporting.
 Impulses are used instead of forces. ([Documentation](http://www.box2dflash.org/docs/2.1a/reference/Box2D/Dynamics/b2ContactImpulse.html))
   * `impulse.normalImpulses`: Array of different impulses applied to this object in normal direction.
   * `impulse.tangentImpulses`: Array of different impulses applied to this object in tangential direction.

+There are tree prepared function you can use to do your collision detection:
+* `beginContact(b2Contact contact)`: This function is called when two objects begin to touch eachother.
+* `endContact(b2Contact contact)`: This function is called when two objects move away from eachother
+* `postSolveContact(b2Contact contact, b2ContactImpulse impulse)`: This function is called after the physical influence of the contact of two objects has been calculated.
+This function is always called after `endContact(..)`!